just-the-docs/just-the-docs/philosophy/PHILOSOPHY.md

 has_children: true
 ---

-# Our Philosophy

 **Purpose**

 To provide a foundation for all we do at Countable (processes) rooted in why we do it (philosophy).

 **Scope**